rges-pit/rges-pit.github.io/docs/_drafts/data_challenge_nexus_help.md

       </table>
     </div>

-    - Choose an Image: e.g. `roman-17.1.1 (June 2025 patched)`.
+    - Choose an image: e.g., `roman-17.1.1 (June 2025 patched)`.

-That's all.
+That’s all.
 You might have to wait a few minutes for the server to start.
-When it does, an instance of Jupyter lab will be automatically launched in your browser.
+When it does, an instance of JupyterLab will automatically launch in your browser.

 <!--
 Welcome to the Roman Research Nexus